roshan2004/roshan2004.github.io/post.md

 The very first simulation we perform will have velocities that are generated for each atom from something known as a maxwell boltzmann distribution (BD).
 A BD is a simple function which can be used to define particle speed according to the temperature of a system and with it being a probability distribution functions every atom gets a velocity from somewhere over this distribution.
-Most of the atoms will get a velocity somewhere close to the mean of the DB, but some e.g., those more than 1.5 standard deviations from the mean, will get very high or very low velocities.
+Most of the atoms will get a velocity somewhere close to the mean of the BD, but some e.g., those more than 1.5 standard deviations from the mean, will get very high or very low velocities.